Visiting the gardens

 The botanical collections have been enriched since 2016, with almost 800 labelled species growing in the gardens today.

 It is elegantly paved with sandstone and, looking South, the facade of the outbuilding is festooned with climbing Pierre de Ronsart roses, with rhododendrons and hydrangeas thriving at their feet.

 Looking West, Chinese and Japanese wisterias cover the Manoir’s facade.

 Looking North, the facade of the Manoir and its Tuscan loggia are kept clear.

-Looking East, a mixed border is leaning back against the perimeter wall; Blue and magenta have been chosen for the dominant colours during the planting in Autumn 2016.
+Looking East, a mixed border is leaning back against the perimeter wall; Blue and magenta are the dominant colours.

 At the Western corner, stairs lead to the Arboretum